SamiBannourY/Heart_Disease_Prediction_using_ANN/README.md

 Heart Disease Prediction using ANN

-This project demonstrates how to build a Deep Learning model to predict the presence of heart disease in patients using an Artificial Neural Network (ANN).

-The model learns patterns in medical data to classify whether a person has heart disease based on clinical attributes such as age, blood pressure, cholesterol, ECG results, etc.

 🧠 Overview

 Heart disease is a major global health issue.
 Early detection can significantly improve patient outcomes.
 In this project, we apply a neural network classifier to a heart disease dataset to automate diagnostic predictions.